 The Feast of the Annunciation is generally observed on March 25, nine months before Christmas and the date celebrating the birth of Jesus.
 The Feast of the Annunciation commemorates the “announcement” by the angel Gabriel to Mary that she had conceived and would bear the Christ child (Annunciation is anglicised from the Latin Vulgate Luke 1:26-39 Annuntiatio nativitatis Christi).

 The story of the Annunciation is contained in Luke 1 26-38; the very first verse of which states that the Annunciation occurred “in the sixth month” of Elizabeth’s pregnancy with John the Baptist.
-A separate shorter annunciation as that in Luke, is given occurs Matthew 1:18-21, in which Gabriel tells Joseph that Mary will bear Jesus.
+A separate shorter annunciation than that in Luke occurs in Matthew 1:18-21, in which Gabriel tells Joseph that Mary will bear Jesus.

 Here’s the text of Luke 1 26:39 in the Wycliffe Middle English translation (c.
 1382 to 1395).